 Blue Death Feigning Beetle Facts

-- Yet sadly, for the moment, scientists studying the incredible invertebrate do not know much about this insect.
+- Yet sadly, scientists studying the invertebrate do not know much about this insect.
 This fact comes as something of a surprise, given recent developments.
 That holds true due to the fact that the species is rapidly becoming quite popular in the pet trade.

-- Further, the common name derives from the combination of two factors.
-The first remains fairly obvious, that being its natural color.
-But the second factor remains the remarkable behavior of the species.
+- The common name further derives from the combination of two factors.
+The first, obviously, stems from its color.
+The second, though, is the behavior of the species.
 When threatened, it reacts in a way the name implies, literally pretending to be dead.

-- Finally, for the moment, its numbers in the wild appear to be reasonably stable.
-Therefore, the IUCN does not currently have a listing of the species.
-However, it doubtless faces the same potential threats as many other species with similar habitats.
+- Thankfully, its numbers in the wild appear to be stable.
+Therefore, the IUCN does not have a listing of the species.
+It doubtless faces the same potential threats as many other species with similar habitats, though.
 These include habitat loss and climate change.

 Blue Death Feigning Beetle Physical Description

-Perhaps most notably, the remarkable Blue Death Feigning Beetle is actually black in color.
-But, a simple explanation clarifies the confusion over its coloring.
-The blue comes from a chemical coating that it secretes from its body at will.
+Perhaps most notably, the remarkable Blue Death Feigning Beetle actually develops as black in color.
+A simple explanation clarifies the confusion over its coloring, however.
+That’s because the blue comes from a chemical coating that it secretes from its body at will.